 Surroundings & Wildlife

 As you would expect for a jungle retreat, Sepilok Forest Edge is set in beautiful, lush forest surroundings.
-It is great for nature enthusiasts, as you can see all sorts of Borneo wildlife , without leaving the resort.
+Nature enthusiasts will love it, as you can see the Borneo wildlife in the resort.

 What surprised me most about the Forest Edge Resort was the noise at night.
 Of course, I’m not talking about road traffic or music and merriment from fellow travellers.
 No, the din came solely from the natural symphony of insects and bats who came into action at night.